 The FBI can provide you with the Identity History Summary.
 This is the technical term for what most often refer to as the criminal history record.
 This process can be carried out online or by mail.
 On the website, there is a section specifically for Identity History Summary Checks of the FBI, specifically https://www.edo.cjis.gov/ Here one can start the application process by entering the required details.
 A secure link accompanied by a pin number will be sent to the applicant’s email address so that the status of the application can be reviewed and to access the result.
 One can also opt to have the result sent by mail.

 It is essential to mention that part of this process will also entail fingerprinting.
 One can get fingerprinted at certain authorized Postal Service facilities and authorized channelers.
 A list of these can be found online.
 The fingerprints have to be taken on the FBI’s standard fingerprinting form or by biometric fingerprinting.
 Once your application is complete you can then wait for the Identity History Summary to be issued.

 The translation of supporting documents will also need to be carried out if the documents mentioned above are in English.
 All documents will need to be translated into Spanish.

-For US citizens, the Secretary of State of the state where the particular document was issued will be responsible for apostles.
+For US citizens, the US Department of State will be responsible for FBI apostilles.